FAQs: Overseas Employees and Contractors

 Should I file a form 673?
 What happens if I do so?

 Form 673 is only a withholding form.
 It notifies your employer that you believe you will meet the qualifications to claim the foreign earned income exclusion during the tax year for which you file it.
-As a result, your employer will stop withholding income taxes until your earnings exceed the exclusion limit for that year ($103,900 for 2018).
+As a result, your employer will stop withholding income taxes until your earnings exceed the exclusion limit for that year ($107,600 for 2020 and $108,700 for 2021).
 Filing this form does not qualify you to claim the exclusion.
 Likewise, not filing it does not preclude you from doing so.
 Whether or not a taxpayer can claim the exclusion is based on the facts set forth under the tab titled “Primary Tax Benefits of Earning Income Outside of the US”

 Unless you are 100% certain that you will qualify to claim the exclusion we do not recommend that you file form 673.
-Since your income tax withholdings stop when you file it, if you are ultimately unable to claim the exclusion you will face a large tax underpayment, even if you were unable to meet the requirement through no fault of your own (with a single exception which does not apply in the case of an individual working in a combat zone).
+Your income tax withholdings stop when you file it.
+If you are ultimately unable to claim the exclusion you will face a large tax underpayment, even if you were unable to meet the requirement through no fault of your own.
+(There is only one exception to this rule and it does not apply if working in a combat zone).

 What happens if I can't meet the minimum 330 days overseas in order to claim the exclusion based on physical presence?

 If you can’t meet the minimum time requirement of the physical presence test you can’t claim the exclusion on this basis at all.
-The only exception to this rule, the waiver of time requirement, is if you are required to leave the country before the time requirement is met due to a sudden and violent uprising in which case you would have to prove that you would otherwise be able to meet it.
+The only exception to this rule, the waiver of time requirement, is if you are required to leave the country before the time requirement is met due to a sudden and violent uprising.
+In that case you would have to prove that you would otherwise have been able to meet the minimum time requirement (330 days).
 This exception does not apply to any countries which are designated combat zones.
 The IRS publishes the countries which qualify for this waiver each year.
+Our April 2020 newsletter discusses the countries that meet the waiver of time requirement for 2020.

 My overseas work contract starts in the middle of the year.
 What is my tax year?